-Most Canadians are aware that our government health plans won't cover any medical expenses outside our province of residence over and above what the cost for the same services would be at home.
+Most Canadians are aware that their government health plans won't cover any medical expenses outside their province of residence over and above what the cost for the same services would be at home.

-In most cases, there's a huge difference.
-In fact, a hospital stay in a foreign county, including the United States, without travel medical insurance coverage can often drain a person's life savings.
+Traveling to other provinces, the difference may be minimal but still worth looking into before you travel.
+However, in most cases, when traveling outside of Canada there's a huge difference.
+In fact, a hospital stay in a foreign country, including the United States, without extended travel medical insurance coverage can easily drain a person's life savings!

-As we age, this extended health insurance gets more expensive but we would not travel without it.
+As we age, extended health insurance becomes more expensive but we would never consider traveling without it.

-If you're lucky enough to have workplace or pension benefits that includes this coverage, carefully check the policy for the maximum trip duration.
+If you're lucky enough to have workplace or pension benefits that includes this coverage, carefully check the policy for maximum trip duration.
 Depending on how long you plan to travel, you may need to top it up.
-Since travel medical insurance is one of our major costs of travel, and things change from year to year, I research the best plan for our needs before every major trip.
-As a result, we don't end up choosing the same carrier every time.
-I just did all the research in preparation for our 2011 six-month trip.
-On this page, I'll share what I discovered.
+As Canadians, travel medical insurance is one of our major costs of travel and things change from year to year, so we make the effort to research the best plan for our needs before every major trip.
+As a result, we don't always choose the same carrier every time.
+On this page, I'll share some of the options we've gone with over the years.
 Of course your circumstances, your age, and overall health are bound to be different than ours but it may give you some idea of where to look and what to expect.